 In a sense, they discovered the implicit leverage this industry provides.

-I won’t get into why Amway seems to make people uneasy but in my experience it does seem to have a negative effect and negative connotation with people.
+I won’t get into why Amway makes people uneasy, but in my experience it does seem to have a negative effect and negative connotation with people.

-You may want to read the above statement again.
+You may want to read and digest the above statement again.

 This is the position Amway would have been in.

-However, as technology grows, there is a new generation of adults who have never heard of Amway and so that bitter aftertaste that’s been part of our society is almost gone.
+However, as technology grows, there is a new generation of adults who have never heard of Amway, so that bitter aftertaste that’s been part of our society is almost gone.

 With more companies to choose from and more competition, the companies in this industry must keep their products top shelf and affordable, as well as keep a strong distributor compensation plan.

 Let’s take a look at how it HAS changed.